-This refunding in advance of maturity of the Refunded Bonds will be accomplished by applying a portion of the proceeds from the sale of the Bonds to purchase Escrow Obligations, in an amount sufficient, together with the interest to accrue thereon, to pay the principal of the Refunded Bonds, the redemption premium, if any, and the interest due and to become due thereon on and prior to the respective maturity dates thereof and redemption dates thereof, such Escrow Obligations will be deposited with the State Treasurer of the Commonwealth to be applied solely to the payment of the principal and redemption price of and interest on the Refunded Bonds as the same shall become due.
+This refunding of the Refunded Bonds will be accomplished by applying a portion of the proceeds from the sale of the Bonds to cash and the purchase of certain direct obligations of the U.S. Government (the "Escrow Obligations"), in an amount sufficient, together with the interest to accrue thereon, to pay the principal of the Refunded Bonds, the redemption premium, if any, and the interest due and to become due thereon on and prior to the respective redemption or maturity dates thereof, (the "Required Deposit").
+Such Escrow Obligations will be deposited with the State Treasurer of the Commonwealth in a restricted receipt account (the "Escrow Account") to be applied solely to the payment of the principal and redemption price of and interest on the Refunded Bonds as the same shall become due.